stevethijssen5/hackathon-2023-winter/projects/56-PlanetDAO/README.md

-Name - summary of the project
+Name - summary of the project:
 PlanetDAO - DAO as a service to Empower Your Community with Trust: PlanetDAO gives any community the possibility to use a DAO for the best community experience, regardless the size of the community.

-Problem being addressed
+Problem being addressed:
 Community is key for many organisations, specially like NGOs and small organisations.
 Based on experience and research we found four difficulties:

 (1) Engage and giving members a voice